psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 The trial lasted from nine in the morning till ten at night.
 ```

+## The Leeds Newspapers Reflect on the Trial

 Hearnshaw's declaration was then reprinted in full, which includes claims that Hearnshaw had been encouraged to change his story regarding who fired first at the bridge, or it would be the worse for him.

 ```{admonition} Hearnshaw's declaration, August 1817